AslantheAslan/Zachary-s-Karate-Club/README.md

 As of January 4th, I have visualized the graph right after I applied maximum-flow minimum-cut algorithm.
 I have used networkx for graph generation and visualization.

 KarateClubAfterMinCut.png file contains the final graph after the network flow algorithm was applied.
+Please note that, node number 0 stands for Mr. Hi and node number 33 stands for the Officers'.